Myshgithub/Pattern-Recognition-Machine-Learning/README.md

 # Pattern-Recognition-Machine-Learning:
-To try and test some Pattern Recognition, Machine Learning Algorithms Plus some implementations with Tensorflow
+The goal is to try and test some Pattern Recognition, Machine Learning Algorithms Plus some implementations with Tensorflow

-Pattern Recognition Course, Spring 2019: Offered by Prof. Henry Chu (CSCE_509/lecture Slides 01.pdf,02,04,06)
+This Pattern Recognition Course, Offered by Prof. Cheehung Henry Chu in Spring 2019 with the following syllabus:
+(CSCE_509/lecture Slides 01.pdf,02,04,06)

+However, later I searched more and reviewed some other complimentary materials that I would like to list them here as well:

-Syllabus:
+# Syllabus:

 1- Introduction: What is pattern recognition.
 Basic example.
 Probability concepts; events, probability, random variables, expected values.
 Decision rule.